 AQUATIC LIFE DESIGNS began with one objective in mind: to CREATE and MAINTAIN stunning aquatic masterpieces that are as much about FUNCTION as they are DESIGN.
 The brainchild of life-long, professional aquatic enthusiasts, Aquatic Life Designs is unlike any other company in the Industry.
 With experience in the hobby, the pet industry and large public institutions; our level of QUALITY, EXPERTISE and CUSTOMER SERVICE is unsurpassed.

 Steven Keuper was born and raised in La Crosse, WI and attended the University of Wisconsin - La Crosse for Biology.
-Steve took his first job at a pet store and SCUBA center in 1994.
-Steve then founded and ran a pond and aquarium services company from 1998 until relocating to Atlanta in 2007.
-Steve worked his way up to Lead Operator and eventually Manager of Life Support Systems Operator at Georgia Aquarium.
-Steve has played key roles in the design, commissioning and operations of many of the aquarium's major exhibit and expansions, as well as leading a team of technicians in the care a $200M+ LSS facility, running the aquariums exhibits.
+Steve took his first job at a pet store and SCUBA center in 1994 and then founded and ran a pond and aquarium services company from 1998 until relocating to Atlanta in 2007.
+Steve worked his way up to Lead Operator and eventually Manager of Life Support Systems at Georgia Aquarium.
+Steve has played primary roles in the design, commissioning and operations of many of the aquarium's major exhibit and expansions, as well as leading a team of technicians in the care a $200M+ LSS facility, running the aquariums exhibits.
 Steve's specialties include system controls and automation, exhibit design, commissioning and project management.
 Steve has also been a part of the Georgia Aquarium's Dive Operations department, performing underwater exhibit and equipment maintenance.
 Steve left Georgia Aquarium in 2022 to focus his attention on Aquatic Life Designs.